-If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "For" the election of all three nominees for director and "For" each of the amendments to our fundamental policies.
+If you return a signed and dated proxy card without marking any voting selections, your shares will be voted "For" the election of all three nominees for director and "For" the amendment to our fundamental policies.
 If any other matter is properly presented at the meeting, your proxyholder (one of the individuals named on your proxy card) will vote your shares using his or her best judgment.